 Once you’re face-to-face with him, talk to him like you normally do.
 If he insists on not responding to your words, say “I understand.
 If you’re ready to talk and be close again, please know that I’m here for you.”

-Make it clear to him that you won’t allow silence to be used as a weapon against you.
+Don't react but calmly make it clear to him/her that you won’t allow silence to be used as punishment against you.

 At some point, you will have to confront your partner, even if your partner doesn’t want to.
 When that time comes, take a deep breath, clear your mind, and ask your partner to talk in a private, comfortable place.